-The purpose of this report is to describe and discuss the provisions for providing abortion services to military personnel, their dependents and other military health care beneficiaries at military medical facilities.
+The purpose of this report is to describe and discuss the provisions for providing abortion services to military personnel, their dependents, and other military health care beneficiaries at military medical facilities.
 The report describes the history of these provisions, with particular emphasis on legislative actions.
-Finally, this report discusses a number of proposals to modify the Clinton Administration provisions, as well as recently enacted legislation.
+Finally, this report discusses a number of proposals to modify the law as well as other related legislative and administrative actions.